TiagoAntonio019/zabbix_templates/Active PostgreSQL Connections.md

 - Navigate to Configuration > Hosts

-- Select the host
+- Select the 'Triggers' cell of desired host

-- Select the Triggers tab

 - Add a new Trigger